-Currently, disposal costs for unknowns and peroxide-forming materials are the only two of the above mentioned waste streams which are charged to the generating department.
-Departments are charged for the disposal of these materials because proper labeling and dating of materials eliminates the generation of these two waste streams prior to collection by EHS.
+Currently, disposal costs for unknowns and peroxide-forming materials are the only waste streams which are charged to the generating department.
+However, depending on the condition of certain chemicals such as legacy chemicals, Departments could be charged for the disposal of certain materials because improper storage, labeling and dating of materials.